markqvist/LXMF/README.md

 - If a message is delivered to the Reticulum GROUP destination type, the message will be transported using _AES-128_ encryption.

-- If a message is delivered over a Reticulum link (which is the default method), the message will be encrypted with _ephemeral ECDH_ on the _SECP256R1_ curve.
+- If a message is delivered over a Reticulum link (which is the default method), the message will be encrypted with _ephemeral_ keys derived with _ECDH_ on the _SECP256R1_ curve.
 This mode offers Perfect Forward Secrecy.

 ## Wire Format & Overhead